Walt-20/Walt-20/README.md

 - 👋 Hi, I’m Walt Wawra
 - 👀 I’m interested in Technology and the great Outdoors!
-- 🌱 I’m currently a student at The University of Texas at El Paso, expecting to graduate with a Bachelor of Science in Computer Sccience.
+- 🌱 I’m currently a student at The University of Texas at El Paso, expecting to graduate with a Bachelor of Science in Computer Science.
 - 📫 You can reach me on LinkedIn: https://www.linkedin.com/in/wlrw

 <!---